menandmice/micetro_docs/guides/admin-manual/admin_scheduled_events.rst

 Scheduled Events
 ================

-The administrator can configure the system to run scripts in a schedule, such as backing up the database every night at 3:00 AM, performing changes early in the morning, etc.
+The administrator can configure the system to run scripts in a schedule, such as collecting a list of all users that performed at least one operation that day at midnight, etc.

 To configure scheduled events: